 I feel comfortable relying on the nutrition and safety of conventional produce to feed my family and you should too.
 Our priority needs to be at getting the maximum amount of fruit and vegetables in that we can.

 Organic supporters often report they prefer the taste.
-I wonder how much of this is due to the fact that it’s more likely to be locally grown, ripe, seasonal produce.
-Comparing organic apples from the local farmers market with supermarket apples grown in the Eastern states and left in cold storage for a little while, isn’t a fair comparison!
+There is no evidence to support this.
+It’s probably due to the fact that most people who buy organic do so from local markets.
+The taste is coming from being locally grown, ripe and seasonal!
+Comparing organic apples from the local farmers market with supermarket apples grown interstate and left in cold storage for a little while, isn’t a fair comparison!

-If you prioritize some of the ethical or environmental aspects of organic farming – then go for it!
-Just don’t let it compromise the amount of variety of fruit and vegetables that you and your family enjoys.
+If you prioritize some of the ethical or environmental aspects of organic farming – then go for it, but please be well informed from reputable industry sources, not just bloggers.
+As a nutritionist I hope it doesn’t compromise the amount of variety of fruit and vegetables that you and your family enjoys.
 Don’t let ‘organic’ have healthy associations in your mind on packaged foods.
 It always pays to check the nutrition information of anything that comes in a packet.

 Eat ALL the fruit and vegetables that you can.
 Try new ones, source the tastiest you can afford.
 Because eating more fruit and vegetables WILL improve your health.